-Mindful qualities

-Present-time awareness, acceptance, and disentangling from your thoughts

-"The feeling that any task is a nuisance will soon disappear if it is done in mindfulness." - Thích Nhạt Hanh

-We spend a lot of our time in the past, caught in regret about past failures or in the future, worrying about possible future failures or things that we would sooner be doing; rather than in the present, where we are doing what shapes our lives.
+Mindful qualities Present-time awareness, acceptance, and disentangling from your thoughts "The feeling that any task is a nuisance will soon disappear if it is done in mindfulness." - Thích Nhạt Hanh We spend a lot of our time in the past, caught in regret about past failures or in the future, worrying about possible future failures or things that we would sooner be doing; rather than in the present, where we are doing what shapes our lives.
 In order to be a good self-regulated learner, you need to be aware of your thoughts, feelings and behavioural tendencies towards your learning so you can loosen the control that thoughts and feelings have over your behaviour and get out of automatic ways of responding that lead you away from your learning goals.

+15 | MINDFUL QUALITIES

-Mindfulness is a practice that allows you to develop present-time awareness of thoughts and feelings, and accept those thoughts and feelings as natural products of your mind that you can observe and let pass without becoming entangled, distracted and off track.
+Mindfulness is a practice that allows you to develop present-time awareness of thoughts, feelings and accept thoughts and feelings as natural products of your mind that you can observe and let pass without becoming entangled, distracted and off track.
 Through the module, you will work on activities that will help you to develop these essential qualities.

 The mindful learner...

-"Be where you are, otherwise you will miss your life." - Buddha

-How present are you?
+"Be where you are, otherwise you will miss your life." - Buddha How present are you?

-Distraction is an inherent part of student life.
-Apart from thoughts and worries about the next test or assignment due date, paying the rent etc., being constantly plugged in, social media, multi-tasking interfere with our ability to alert ourselves to important information and direct and maintain our attention on that information.
+Distraction is an inherent part of life.
+Apart from thoughts and worries about the next due date or major deadline, paying the rent etc., being constantly plugged in, social media, multi-tasking interferes with our ability to alert ourselves to important information and direct and maintain our attention on that information.

-Activity 3 asks you to reflect on your present-time awareness and how present you are in your day-to-day experiences.
+Activity 6 asks you to reflect on your present-time awareness and how present you are in your day-to-day experiences.
 Research shows that persons who engage in practices that build mindful qualities have greater levels of present-time awareness.
 Zen meditation practitioners, for example, score higher on average than individuals who do not practice mindful awareness.
 Mindful awareness among Zen practitioners correlated with the number of years they had been practicing.
-In the same study, mindful awareness was also associated with greater wellbeing.1
+In the same study, mindful awareness was also associated with greater well-being.1 Complete Activity 6 now!